 (Source)

-Simply put: while there was a chance the customer in question would have continued to do business with Calloway regardless of the outcome, here, it’s almost certain that this exchange will lead them to be a loyal Calloway customer for life.
+So, while there was a chance the customer in question would have continued to do business with Calloway regardless of the outcome, here, it’s almost certain that this exchange will lead them to be a loyal Calloway customer for life.

-On the one hand, if you were able to help them, asking for feedback shows you actually care about the customer in question as a person, and that you want to continue providing for their needs.
+Asking for feedback shows you actually care about the customer in question as a person, and that you want to continue providing for their needs.
 In other words, it shows that your obligation to them goes beyond simply solving a problem and moving on – you want to continue providing for them moving forward.

 Wrapping up